MTGPROD/rembotmtg/README.md

-It's my bot
+It's my bot.
 If you want, help me !